pbansal426/Streamline/README.md

 ## Credits

 This project utilizes the `text2midi` library.
 We would like to acknowledge the authors of the following work:

-@inproceedings{bhandari2025text2midi,title={text2midi: Generating Symbolic Music from Captions},author={Keshav Bhandari and Abhinaba Roy and Kyra Wang and Geeta Puri and Simon Colton and Dorien Herremans},booktitle={Proceedings of the 39th AAAI Conference on Artificial Intelligence (AAAI 2025)},year={2025}}
+@inproceedings{bhandari2025text2midi,title={text2midi: Generating Symbolic Music from Captions},author={Keshav Bhandari and Abhinaba Roy and Kyra Wang and Geeta Puri and Simon Colton and Dorien Herremans},booktitle={Proceedings of the 39th AAAI Conference on Artificial Intelligence (AAAI 20
-## License

-[Specify the license for your project here]